 Accidents can happen at any time, especially in a job where people are working with things like construction or even in a fast food position an employee can get burnt on a stove or otherwise hurt due to a work-related incident.
-Without proper workers compensation insurance MN workers need, they might not get the help they need and your company would also be faced with a huge lawsuit they may not be able to pay.
+Without proper work comp insurance MN workers need, they might not get the help they need and your company would also be faced with a huge lawsuit they may not be able to pay.

 What does Minnesota Workers’ Compensation Law cover?

 Businesses are required to have workers comp insurance MN employees need to cover them in case of an accident, incident or illness caused by something at their job.
 Employers are required by this law to make the workplace safe for their employees, as well as to pay for any injuries or illness they get due to work-related issues.

 This type of insurance will also cover business in case of a lawsuit.
 A lawsuit is somewhat rare, but it can be brought against an employer if they are found to have caused a worker’s death or injury due to gross negligence.
 So having Minnesota workers compensation insurance is vital to protect you from loss.